-I am committed to ensuring that schools are welcoming, valued & community-connected resources AND building countywide momentum to enhance and leverage school resources & supports to provide an outstanding and challenging education for every child in San Mateo County!
+I am committed to ensuring that our schools are welcoming, community-connected resources, providing an outstanding and challenging education for every child in San Mateo County!

 My priorities include:

 - Countywide collaboration for more equitable funding for our Districts, with a specific focus on teacher & staff retention